 AI is a broad field, and an AI Engineer requires both the skills of a Software Engineer and those of a Data Scientist.
 It may even help to know mathematics and statistics.

-An AI Engineer definitely needs to know at least one programming language and will usually end up learning multiple during their career.
+An AI Engineer definitely needs to know at least one programming language.
+They’ll usually end up learning multiple during their career.
 Many of the tools that AI Engineers use to make their job easier will require knowledge of Python, R, or Java.

-To build and work with machine learning models, an AI Engineer will also need to know the fundamentals of various machine learning frameworks, like TensorFlow, Theano, PyTorch, and Caffe.
+To build and work with machine learning models, an AI Engineer will also need to know the fundamentals of machine learning frameworks.
+Consider TensorFlow, Theano, PyTorch, and Caffe.
 They’ll also need to know how to turn raw data into the features that machine learning models use.
 In our skill path Build Deep Learning Models with TensorFlow, you’ll learn how to train, test, and tune neural networks for regression and classification.

-Additionally, an AI Engineer must have experience with a variety of machine learning model types and what type of jobs they work best for.
-These types include:
+Additionally, an AI Engineer must have experience with a variety of machine learning models, such as:

 - Neural networks